Doist/oauthist/docs/getting_started.rst

 Function accepts following parameters:

 - :option:`host`, :option:`port`, :option:`db`, etc (optional): set of parameters
-  to condigure connection to Redis server
+  to configure connection to Redis server
 - :option:`scopes` (optional): list of strings, defining allowed `access token scopes`_.
-If not defined, all scopes are accepted.
+If unset, any scopes accepted.
 - :option:`authorization_code_timeout` (optional): expiration timeout of
   authorization code in seconds (by default, 3600).
 - :option:`access_token_timeout` (optional): expiration timeout of access token (by default ``None`` which means that token never expires unless explicitly revoked)
-- :option:`prefix` (recommended): the string prefix which will be used to store and search for keys in Redis database
+- :option:`prefix` (recommended): the string prefix to use to store and search for keys in Redis database

 Sample initialization:

 .. code-block:: python

+   >>> from oauthist import Framework
-   >>> oauthist.configure(prefix='oauthist')
+   >>> oauthist = Framework(prefix='oauthist')

+Code examples in manual suppose, that you have already the instance of framework, initialized as described.

 .. _getting_started_creating_clients: